|THE BRITISH OVERSEAS RAILWAYS HISTORICAL TRUST

 The full story of the Trust and its activities and achievements is told in issue 32 of The British Overseas Railways Journal.

 Our logo (see top of page) represents the start of our exportation of railways and railway equipment.
-It shows the Stephenson Killingworth type locomotive built by Stears of Leeds in 1825 for the Philadelphian Society for the Promotion of Internal Development, and now in the Franklin Institute Science Museum.
+It shows the demonstration model of a Stephenson Killingworth type locomotive built by Stears of Leeds in 1823 and sold to William Strickland in 1825.
+Strickland was sent to England in 1825 by the Philadelphian Society for the Promotion of Internal Development to study and report on the Stockton and Darlington Railway.
+The locomotive is now in the Franklin Institute Science Museum.
 This is the earliest export railway locomotive from any country for which there is clear proof.

 HOW TO FIND US